Eric Haase Player Props: Tigers vs. Giants

 Eric Haase At The Plate

-- Haase has gotten a hit in four of eight games this year, but he has zero multi-hit games.
+- Haase has picked up a hit in five games this season (55.6%), including one multi-hit game.

-- In eight games played this season, he has not gone deep.

 - Haase has driven in a run in two games this season, with multiple runs batted in once.